Background

 Also on the <textarea>

-I have x-on:change="$wire.call('updateEditor');"
+I have wire:change="updateEditor;"

-part allows us to directly invoke the updateEditor()
+.
+This allows us to directly invoke the updateEditor()

-method of the GitDownEditor
+method of the MarkdownEditor

 PHP class.
 How Kool is that?!
 We'll come to the class very soon.